When a turboprop powered aircraft lands at any airport, all heads turn!

 There are other resources online that you can use to learn more about changing over to a turboprop.
 Check out this chapter from the Airplane Flying Handbook produced by the US Department of Transportation Federal Aviation Administration for further information: ‘Transition to Turbopropeller-Powered Airplanes’.

-If you enjoyed this article, you might like to check out our post on the four stages of developing a turboprop engine or the 5 main things to consider when converting your aircraft to a turboprop.
+If you enjoyed this article, you might like to check out the 4 stages of developing a turboprop engine or the 5 main things to consider when converting your aircraft to a turboprop.